openwall/john-packages/docs/examples-snap-alias.md

-## More Examples Of Enabling Alias For John The Ripper Snap
+# More Examples Of Enabling Alias For John The Ripper Snap

-### Set alias for john and compiled 2john tools:
+## Set alias for john and compiled 2john tools

 ```bash
  sudo snap alias john-the-ripper john-snap